Luscious American Buttercream

 Lemon juice is another to-taste ingredient, however, I would not recommend adding any more than 2 tsp per recipe, or else you may end up making lemon buttercream instead.
 I normally do 1 tsp.
 If you are unsure, start with 1/4 tsp and work your way up.
 The acidity of lemon juice counters the sweetness of the powdered sugar, which in turn leaves a less sweet buttercream.

-High-ratio shortening is optional but is great to have to add a creamy texture and less sweetness overall.
-Even though with added shortening this would not be considered a "true" buttercream, it is a lovely ingredient to add in.
-Not only adding a creamy texture, but it also adds stability to your buttercream, in turn allowing you to make cupcakes or cakes to withstand hotter temperatures.
-However, it may be hard to find, I purchase bulk online or at my restaurant store.
+High-ratio shortening is optional but is great to have to add stability to your buttercream, in turn allowing you to make cupcakes or cakes to withstand hotter temperatures.
 Do not use Crisco or liquid shortening.
 Crisco makes it greasy and liquid, will change the consistency.

 Room Temperature Butter